scuzzydude/asimov/asimov.md

 *I hope someday you'll join us, and the world will live as one*

 The world living as one isn't going to solve our problems.
 A genius based wealth system should free us from violent conflict over property.
 It doesn't mean there will not be conflict.
 We want conflict.
 Conflict is good.
 Conflict is what drives man to be better, because, at heart we are all vain.
 We will do things faster, just to do it first.
 We want to be the best.
 In the land of ideas, violence has no leverage, because you can't take what already belongs to everybody.
 There will be competition.
 Competition for the best ideas.
 Competition for the brightest people.
 Competition for the best interpretation of existing ideas.
 And, yes, competition for who is the best painter, ballerina, polka dancer and even the best drummer.
-And most certainly, competition for where in the world is the best place to live.
-However, that'll be nuanced, because the best place to live for a particular person is based on their value set.

 Conflict over ideas is the kind of war we should fight.
 Not with violence, but with open and free appreciation by all mankind.
 Not conflict over how much property an idea equates to, but over the value of the ideas themselves.
 Which ideas improve the lives, reduce hardship, and bring joy to the most people while allowing us to sustain a prosperous and equitable civilization on this planet.
 Those ideas will win.
 The Foundation is a system designed for that outcome.